Unitarian Universalist Church of the Restoration

 Sunday, April 14 —

-Mark Your Calendar: Jazz Vespers with Greg Moore Quintet
+Jazz Vespers with Greg Moore and Actual Proof

 Sunday, April 14, 3:30pm, in Sanctuary!

 Following up on our successful Jazz Vespers in January, we will be holding a second Jazz Vespers on Sunday, April 14, starting at 3:30pm, in the Sanctuary.
-This will feature the Greg Moore Quintet, who played in a worship service for us a couple of months ago.
-Keep an eye out for more details in future newsletters!
+The music will be provided by Greg Moore and Actual Proof, who played in a worship service for us a couple of months ago, featuring Bobby Zankel on Alto Sax, Greg Moore on Congas, Jim Holton on Piano, Richard Hill on Bass, and Eric Gravatt on Drums.
+The suggested donation is $10-30, sliding scale (half for no wage or low wage at the door).
+Advanced tickets can be obtained here.

 Back to Top of Page